ms/buildtogether.tech/introduction/index.md

 -   Be able to create static web sites using HTML and CSS.

+-   Know how to create directories, delete files, and find things with the Unix shell.

 -   Know how to use [Git][git] to save and share files.
 (It's OK not to know [the more obscure commands][git-man-page-generator].)